julianganjs/interactive-quiz-platform/README.md

 1. Quiz Creator and Editor
    - An integrated quiz creation tool with 6 different question types.
 2. Quiz Taker
    - A tool to attempt the created quizzes.
-Equipped with a point allocation system, feedback system and timer.
+It's equipped with a point allocation system, feedback system and timer.
 3. Question Bank
    - A structured repository to store questions for future quizzes.
-Equipped with import/export and search/filter functionalities.
+It's equipped with import/export and search/filter functionalities.
 4. Interactive Quiz
    - An integrated tool to host interactive quizzes.
-Gamifies existing quizzes by adding video game elements.
+It gamifies existing quizzes by adding video game and interactive elements.

 ## Code Structure
 - [login.html](https://github.com/julianganjs/interactive-quiz-platform/blob/main/login.html): Login page for quiz platform.